These Jerk Chicken and Shrimp Tacos are a perfect summer recipe that's quick and easy and ready in minutes!

 - optional toppings: avocado

-In bag or air-tight container combine 1/4 cup olive oil, 2 tsp spice mix, 1/2 tsp salt and chicken and mix well.
+In bag or air-tight container combine ¼ cup olive oil, 2 teaspoon spice mix, ½ teaspoon salt and chicken and mix well.
 Repeat process for shrimp.
 Massage oil and spice mix well into chicken and shrimp.
 Place in refrigerator and let marinate for 1-3 hours.

 Preheat grill on medium low and grill shrimp and chicken for 4-6 minutes per side until cooked through.